tsenying/CarND-Vehicle-Detection/README.md

 Vehicle detection in a stream of images from a camera or video has these aspects:

 Cars in a image can be at different distances, the same car will have varying apparent sizes inversely proportional to distances.
-The general approach for dealing with car varying sizes in an image is to use the **sliding window** approach.
+The general approach for dealing with cars varying sizes in an image is to use the **sliding window** approach.
 For a given *scale*, a sub-image is cut out from the whole image and examined to see if it contains a vehicle.
 A given scale *window* is slid across the image with some overlap until the entire image is examined.